A mushroom brush is a inexpensive kitchen tool for cleaning mushrooms and other delicate food items.

 The brushes are washable.

 Commercially, mushrooms are grown on top of sterilized compost made from manure.
 Bits of that can get stuck onto the skin of a mushroom.
-The purpose of a Mushroom Brush with mushrooms was to get dirt such as that growing material off them in a way that didn’t involve water, owing to the persistent myth that mushrooms shouldn’t be washed with water, as they would absorb water.
+The purpose of a mushroom brush with mushrooms was to get apparent “dirt” such as that growing material off them in a way that didn’t involve water, owing to the persistent myth that mushrooms shouldn’t be washed with water, as they would absorb water.